CASIOmax/Photoshop/Blending Images and Advanced Masking.md

-# Blending Images and Advanced Masking in Photoshop
+# Blending Images and Advanced Masking

 This document covers the techniques of blending images, using masks, advanced masking techniques, and working with the Lasso Tool in Photoshop.